 Hip2Keto may earn a small commission via affiliate links in this post.
 Read our full disclosure policy here.

 Calling all keto bakers!

 Alternative sweeteners are a crucial part of the ketogenic diet for those who love to indulge in sweets.
 The only problem?
-It’s tricky switching from sugar to sugar-free sweeteners in recipes – especially when some sweeteners are so potent.
+It’s tricky switching from sugar to sugar-free sweeteners in recipes, especially when some sweeteners are more potent than others.

 Instead of memorizing each sweetener conversation rate or breaking out your calculator every time you bake, download and print this handy sweetener conversion chart!
 This guide shows popular non-sugar sweeteners and how much you should add for each 1 teaspoon, 1 tablespoon, 1/4 cup, 1/3 cup, 1/2 cup, or 1 cup of sugar.

 As you likely already know, sugar (along with honey, agave, syrup, and other sweet additives) contain carbs that throw the body right out of ketosis.
 Many keto eaters turn to non-sugar sources like stevia, xylitol, erythritol, and monk fruit to subdue their sweet cravings.